containers/podman-desktop-extension-ai-lab/USAGE_DATA.md

 # Data Collection

-The AI Studio extension uses telemetry to collect anonymous usage data in order to identify issues and improve our user experience.
+The AI Lab extension uses telemetry to collect anonymous usage data in order to identify issues and improve our user experience.
 You can read our privacy statement
 [here](https://developers.redhat.com/article/tool-data-collection).

 Telemetry for the extension is based on the Podman Desktop telemetry.